Zeeker/blog/content/post/how-to-build-your-professional-website/part-1-hugo/index.md

 So far we've learned:

 - how to install hugo
-- about themes in general and the [tranquilpeak theme][tranquilpeak] in particular
+- how to use a theme, specifically the [tranquilpeak theme][tranquilpeak]
 - how to create posts and that they are writen in [markdown][markdown]

 All in all that's pretty good, so please give yourself a pat on the back.